calix92/SO-Recycle-Bin/README.md

 5. Production of professional documentation covering technical, testing, and user perspectives.

 The Linux Recycle Bin project demonstrates a solid understanding of software structure, testing, and documentation principles, meeting all objectives of the Operating Systems course until now.

 ---

+## Version and License

+Version 1.0 — October 2025
+Licensed under the MIT License

+---